Subscribe to stay updated

 Similarly, another element of your cake making business from home could be that you send out the raw ingredients as part of a subscription service.

-If you already have the ingredients to make the cake, spend some time documenting the recipes, designing elegant custom cake boxes and branding this part of your business, and people can buy your top-notch ingredients and make your cakes themselves.
+If you already have the ingredients to make the cake and containers to pack them in, spend some time documenting the recipes, designing elegant custom cake boxes and branding this part of your business, and people can buy your top-notch ingredients and make your cakes themselves.

 Everyone is time-poor, and this concept opens your business up to those that don’t have the time or desire to research recipes and source the best ingredients.

 The type of cakes you’ll make depends on the above section of how you’ll stand out.